 North-West Spain: Galicia

 Discover Galicia: a different Spain.
-Away from the costas, away from mass tourism you will find silence in a beautiful mountain landscape, forming an interesting contrast with the rías, a kind of low fjords formed by the Atlantic Ocean.
-It is a land of rocks, stones, granite and lush mountains.
-Its climate is mild, with pleasantly warm summers, occasional rain and beautiful colours in autumn, and some snow in winter.
+Away from the costas, away from mass tourism you will find silence in a beautiful mountain landscape.
+It is a land of rocks, stones, granite and mountains.
 Everywhere you see those typical granite granaries, hórreos in Spanish and crosses by the wayside.

-This particular version of our tour through Galicia takes place in winter, which adds a very special flavour to it.
+The tour takes place in winter, which adds a very special flavour to it.
 There is likely to be snow, not too much, making for even more interesting driving than the trip is in other seasons.
 It’s still very doable, though, with a standard 4×4 as long as it’s got all terrain tyres (mud terrain tyres are less advisable).

 Into the mountains